Store Locator: Enter Zip Code: List All Locations

 This question was answered on June 23, 1999.
 Much of the information contained herein may have changed since posting.

 Yes you will need a new motherboard!
-The Pentium II uses "slot 1" (looks more like a AGP or PCI slot) and a Pentium uses "Socket 7" (a square socket).
-Check your local computer hardware store for a new Pentium II motherboard.
-You most likey will need to change the memory modules and the Case/Power supply as well in order to use the new motherboard.
-In these cases, it is often more cost effective to sell you old computer and start over with all new components.
+The Pentium II uses "slot 1" (looks more like a AGP or PCI slot) and a Pentium uses "Socket 7" (a square socket) Check your local computer hardware store for a new Pentium II motherboard You most likey will need to change the memory modules and the Case/Power supply as well in order to use the new motherboard In these cases, it is often more cost effective to sell you old computer and start over with all new components.

-Posted by Ken of Data Doctors on June 23, 1999
+Posted by of Data Doctors on June 23, 1999